alex-pi/movie-recommender/README.md

 ## ACKNOWLEDGEMENTS

-Thanks to @stefanwilhelm for maintain [ShinyRatingInput](https://github.com/stefanwilhelm/ShinyRatingInput)
+Thanks to @stefanwilhelm for maintaining [ShinyRatingInput](https://github.com/stefanwilhelm/ShinyRatingInput)

 As well to @pspachtholz for putting together a good [demo](https://github.com/pspachtholz/BookRecommender)